hadley/adv-r/development.md

 ### Confirmatory programming

-Confirmatory programming happens when you know what you need to do, and what the results of yours changes will be (new feature X appears or known bug Y disappears) you just need to figure out the way to do it.
+Confirmatory programming happens when you know what you need to do, and what the results of your changes will be (new feature X appears or known bug Y disappears) you just need to figure out the way to do it.
 Confirmatory programming is also known as [test driven development][tdd] (TDD), a development style that grew out of extreme programming.
 The basic idea is that before you implement any new feature, or fix a known bug, you should:

 1. Write automated test, and run `test()` to make sure test fails (so you know you've captured the bug correctly)

 2. Modify code to fix the bug or implement the new feature.

-3. Run `load_all(pkg) && test(pkg)` to reload the file and re-run the tests.
+3. Run `test(pkg)` to reload the package and re-run the tests.

 4. Repeat 2--4 until all tests pass.

-5. Update documentation, re-roxygenise, update `NEWS` and check modified source into your VCS
+5. Update documentation comments, run `document()`, update `NEWS`

 For this paradigm, you might also want to use `testthat::auto_test()` which will watch your tests and code and will automatically rerun your tests when either changes.
 This allows you to skip step three: you just modify your code and watch to see if the tests pass or fail.